seycileli/facerecognitionapp/README.md

 </table>

 You can also register for a free account, you won't recieve an email notification, or your data being sold or anything like that.
+You can make up any email you like.

 This was a personal project created for learning purposes.

 To get started you can <a href="https://seycileli.github.io/facerecognitionapp/">click here</a>